wvlet/airframe/README.md

 ## Design Examples

-To configure actual bindings, you need to configure object bindings using **design**:
+To configure actual bindings, define object bindings using **design**:

 ```scala
 // If you define multiple bindings to the same type, the last one will be used.